silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ### Characters

 The Characters element primarily consists of multiple child elements called "exemplarCharacters", often simply called "Exemplars".
 These exemplars are lists of characters used for different contexts in the locale.
-These contexts are "main" (sometimes also called "standard", it's the exemplar without a 'type' attribute), "auxiliary", "index", "numbers", and "punctuation".
+These contexts are "main" (sometimes also called "standard"; it's the exemplar without a 'type' attribute), "auxiliary", "index", "numbers", and "punctuation".

 While there are other child elements contained within the "Characters" element, these are the most important, and will be the focus of this section.